-- 2 Set the properties for integer and real tags.
-Do the following: - In the Initial Value box, type the integer or real number associated with the tag when the application starts. - In the Min Value box, type the minimum integer or real number for the tag. - The Min Value sets the minimum possible value for numbers associated with memory integer and real tags. - In the Max Value box, type the maximum integer or real number for the tag. - The Max Value sets the maximum possible value for numbers associated with memory integer and real tags. - In the Eng Units box, type the label you want to use for the tag's engineering units. - 3 Save your changes to the tag.
+- 2. Set the properties for integer and real tags.
+Do the following: - In the Initial Value box, type the integer or real number associated with the tag when the application starts. - o In the Min Value box, type the minimum integer or real number for the tag.

+The Min Value sets the minimum possible value for numbers associated with memory integer and real tags.

+The Max Value sets the maximum possible value for numbers associated with memory integer and real tags.

+- o In the Eng Units box, type the label you want to use for the tag's engineering units. - 3.
+Save your changes to the tag.

-For more information about setting the tag's deadband and log deadband properties, see Tag Deadbands on page 31.
+For more information about setting the tag's deadband and log deadband properties, see Tag Deadbands on page 27.